andrespulido8/sonar_sparse_point_cloud/README.md

-# Side-Scan Sonar Data Processing using Jupyter Notebooks and python-sllib
+## Code for the paper: The Bathy-Drone: An autonomous uncrewed drone-tethered sonar system
-Environment to test, visualize, and process Lowrance plotter/sounder data.
+Here we generate a sparse point cloud using a downscan and the first return of the side-scan image.
+Additionally, we generate the images for an object detection algorithm like YOLO.

-All with the help of https://github.com/opensounder/python-sllib for interpreting the actual files.
+All with the help of https://github.com/andrespulido8/side_scan_sonar_jupyter_notebook

-You will need to have docker installed on your machine to follow the instructions.
+To run the jupyter notebook is recommended to have docker installed on your machine to follow the instructions.
 Also make sure that you have the sample-data submodule cloned.

 ```shell